hasauino/mrYellow/README.md

 1. After you shutdown RPi, after the screen goes black, wait 20 sec, and then switch OFF the power (to make sure RPi is completely shutdown).

-1. After switching ON RPi, it will boot and start te following:
+1. After switching ON RPi, it will boot and start the following processes:

   1. Image sequance: the RPi changes a picture each 10 sec. images are located in "~/mrYellow/pic".